Frequently Asked Questions

 We are based outside the U.S. Can we apply to the $200K Challenge?

-Yes, international applicants are welcomed and are encouraged to apply.
+Yes, the $200K Challenge is a global competition.
+International applicants are welcomed and are encouraged to apply.

 I entered previously but didn’t receive an award.
 Should I enter again?